 It even says in chapter 19 that "with great power comes great evil," which is pretty darn close, in Light's case.

 When he briefly lost his memories of the Death Note as part of a Memory Gambit, he immediately becomes a Nice Guy that has almost nothing in common with "Kira", to the point that he finds the very notion that he might have been "Kira" to be horrifying.
 The shock of his first kill and the resulting god complex he manifested to avoid the guilt really messed him up.

 The Dragon Ball Z movies have Broly, who's more or less the personification of this trope (although it is also heavily implied that the life-threatening experiences of his childhood also contributed quite a bit to his insanity as well).

 It's all but stated in the manga that reaching new levels of Super Saiyan cause Goku and Gohan to become more aggressive and ruthless, which is particularly jarring to the other characters (Vegeta was already pretty bad, so he just gets more and more arrogant).
-This probably isn't helped because Vegeta says that to become a Saiyin you must have a pure heart (pure evil or pure good doesn't seem to matter) and be in a state of pure rage, with (excepting SSJ3 which is achieved off screen) the new levels involving them getting more enraged than they have ever been before.
-While this doesn't last, and any future transformations allow them to stay 'normal' it is still pretty unclear how changed they are as a result of this breif spurt of maddening rage.
+This probably isn't helped because Vegeta says that to become a Super Saiyan you must have a pure heart (pure evil or pure good doesn't seem to matter) and be in a state of pure rage, with (excepting SSJ3 which is achieved off screen) the new levels involving them getting more enraged than they have ever been before.
+While this doesn't last, and any future transformations allow them to stay 'normal' it is still pretty unclear how changed they are as a result of this brief spurt of maddening rage.
 Basically, at each never Super Saiyan level, they tend to revert to the typical Saiyan brutality.
 Vegeta doesn't have any similar problem because extreme brutality is his default state.